 Renovating your home or even redecorating a room takes a lot planning, time and money.
 When scoping out the spend for a renovation project for most of us it’s key to keep under budget and costs to a minimum; looking for sale items and bargains and only buying what is absolutely necessary.

-When it comes to flooring, most people will spend a fair amount on carpet, laminate or the flooring of their choice as this is deemed an imperative element of the room by most.
+When it comes to flooring, most people will spend a fair amount.
+Carpet, laminate or the flooring of their choice is deemed an imperative element of the room by most.
 We don’t mind going right up to the hilt of our budget, sometimes beyond it, to get the exact look that we desire for our floors.
 However, the same is not always said for underlay.
 Some decide to leave existing underlay in place or replace with the cheapest on the market.
 But just how important an element is underlay?
 What purpose does it serve and is it necessary to change it every time you get new flooring?

-The fact is, by the time most people come to pull up their old carpet or laminate flooring, it’s been down for a number of years.
-The underlay beneath this has usually seen quite a bit of coming and going and can be surprisingly worn, crumbly or threadbare.
-This shows the impact that everyday life would have on your flooring and sub floor if no underlay was in place and proves that it is just as important to replace underlay as it is to replace the flooring.
+By the time most people come to pull up their old carpet or laminate, it’s been down for years.
+The underlay beneath this can be surprisingly worn, crumbly or threadbare.
+This is the impact that everyday life would have on your flooring and sub floor if no underlay was in place.
+This proves that it is just as important to replace underlay as it is to replace the flooring.

-However, there is more than one kind of underlay as different rooms and flooring types have differing requirements, so it’s important to get the right one:
+However, there is more than one kind of underlay.
+Different rooms and flooring types have differing requirements, so it’s important to get the right one:

 Underlay for carpets